miguelvazquezmartin/miguelvazquezmartin/README.md

 - ⚡ Fun fact: photography, fishing, kayaking, hiking, ...
 </br>
 <h3>Slowing down a bit,</h3>
-I´m a geologist turned into a joung programmer.
+I´m a geologist turned into a young programmer.
 </br>
 How did it happen?
 </br>